Quick Easy Guacamole

-Easy guacamole is quick to make and is perfect when used as a snack served with chips, dolloped onto burgers or served with cheesy nachos and quesidillas.
+This is the BEST guacamole recipe.
+It’s quick and easy to make and is perfect when served as a snack served with tortilla chips, dolloped onto burgers or served with cheesy nachos and quesadillas.

-Mash ripe avocados with a fork/potato masher until the desired consistency has been reached.
+Carefully cut avocados in half with a sharp knife then remove the pit and discard.
+Scoop the avocado flesh out with a spoon and add to a medium bowl.
+Mash the avocados with a fork/potato masher until the desired consistency has been reached.
 If you prefer, you can also blend the avocados in a blender or food processor for super smooth guacamole.
-Finely chop a red onion and stir into the mashed avocado with finely chopped jalapeño, lemon or lime juice and salt and pepper.
-Add chopped coriander to taste and serve.
+Finely chop a red onion and stir into the mashed avocado with finely chopped jalapeño, lemon or lime juice, fine sea salt and pepper.
+Add chopped cilantro to taste and serve.

 Can you freeze guacamole?